meistersy/a_simple_atm/readme.md

 * PIN Number
 ### Methods
 * PIN Number Authentication
+* PIN Number Change

 ## class Account
 All the Account must be associated with BankCard.
 ### Attributes
-* Account Number (Conceptually, manage as key of Dictionary at DataBase)
+* Account ID (Conceptually, manage as key of Dictionary at DataBase)
 * Balance
 ### Methods
 * Deposit